-A fee is charged to those driving into central London on weekdays.
+If you drive into central London between 7 a.m. and 10 p.m., you will be required to pay a daily congestion charge.
 The Congestion Charge zone is indicated by a large “C” painted on the roads and by signs.
 You can pay the fee by phone, online or at selected shops and gas stations.
 Parking in London is limited and charges are high.

 The currency of the United Kingdom is the pound sterling (GBP).

-When crossing one of the external border control points of the European Union (EU), you must make a declaration to customs upon entry or exit if you have at least €10,000 or the equivalent in other currencies.
+When crossing one of the border control points of the United Kingdom you must make a declaration to customs upon entry or exit if you have at least €10,000 or the equivalent in other currencies.
 The sum can be in cash, cheques, money orders, traveller’s cheques or any other convertible assets.
-This does not apply if you are travelling within the EU or in transit to a non-EU country.

 Natural disasters and climate